ssamyrepo/postgres/PG_StreamingReplication.md

 **Interview Tip:** Clearly explain each step, emphasize critical points like configuration parameters (`wal_level`, `primary_conninfo`), and stress on verifying replication status for confidence.

-Would you like to discuss failover scenarios or troubleshooting tips next?